-Contact Jo Keller, Development Director with any alumni news of your own or others in the community.
-We depend on you to help keep our data base current.
-Jo can be reached by email at development@twsb.org Visit our developing Alumni website page
+Contact the Development Office at development@twsb.org with any alumni news of your own or others in the community.
+We depend on you to help keep our database current.
+Visit our developing Alumni website page

 The Development Office is developing an integrated and vital Alumni Program.